-- Financial performance (including earnings per share and internal metrics) - Financial performance metrics for business units managed by the Named Executive Officer - · Compensation surveys provided by external advisors
+- Financial performance (including earnings per share and internal metrics) - Financial performance metrics for business units managed by the Named Executive Officer - Compensation surveys provided by external advisors

-For fiscal year 2018 performance share calculation purposes, our Chief Executive Officer, Chief Financial Officer, General Counsel, and President of our solutions business are measured against consolidated Company performance, and division Presidents have their performance results weighted 70% based on their respective division performance and 30% based on consolidated Company performance.
+For fiscal year 2021 performance share calculation purposes, our Chief Executive Officer, Chief Financial Officer, General Counsel, and President of our Cargo Scanning and Solutions Business are measured against consolidated Company performance, and the President of Rapiscan Detection has his performance results weighted 70% based on division performance and 30% based on consolidated Company performance.

 Benefits and Perquisites.
 Benefits and perquisites are designed to attract and retain key employees.
 Currently, our Named Executive Officers are eligible to participate in benefit plans available to all employees, including our 401(k) Plan, Employee Stock Purchase Plan, medical, dental, and vision health insurance plans and life and long-term disability insurance plans.
 The 401(k) Plan, Employee Stock Purchase Plan and the medical, dental and vision plans require each participant to pay a contributory amount.
 We have elected to pay amounts contributed to medical, dental and vision health insurance plans and life and long-term disability insurance plans on behalf of our Named Executive Officers.
 In addition, we maintain an executive medical reimbursement plan under which our Named Executive Officers receive reimbursement for out-of-pocket expenses not covered by their health insurance plans.
 Employee individual plan contributions are subject to the maximum contribution allowed by the Internal Revenue Code.
 We lease automobiles for or provide an auto allowance to certain of our Named Executive Officers.
-We also provide a housing allowance to Mr. Maginnis.